How to Purchase and Sell a Home Simultaneously

 Seller's expenses:

-• Capital Gains Tax : If sale occurs within 5 years of purchase.
+• Capital Gains Tax: If selling within 5 years of purchase.

-• Energy performance certificate (APE) : about 200 euros.
+• Energy performance certificate (APE): around 200 euros.

 Conclusion